 Spondylolysis is a common work injury in Iowa that occurs in the lower back and manifests as a fracture in the bone ring of the spinal cord.
-An Ames Workman Compensation attorney can help you if you have been denied any of the rights or privileges you are entitled to for a spondylolysis injury through an Iowa Worker's Compensation claim.
+A Workman Compensation attorney can help you if you have been denied any of the rights or privileges you are entitled to for a spondylolysis injury through an Iowa Worker's Compensation claim.

 Spondylolysis is often accompanied by cracking in the bone that protects the spinal column, and is considered to be caused by repetitive stress or strain to the lower spine.
 It most commonly occurs in the lowest vertebra of the spinal column, which connects the spine to the pelvis and is called L5.